Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBindingModes.md

 ### Lock To Target

-Makes the CmCamera use the local frame of the Follow target.
+Makes the CinemachineCamera use the local frame of the Follow target.
 When the target rotates, the camera rotates with it to maintain the offset and to maintain the same view of the target.

 |                                           |                                   |
 | ------------------------------------------------- | --------------------------------------------------- |